Tickets

 Skydeck Pricing:

-Expedited entry - from $45-64 per person for expedited entry - timed entry with the express line to elevators
+Expedited entry: From $45-64 per person for expedited entry, timed entry with the express line to elevators

-At Skydeck, you can also buy a Chicago City Pass and use the discount on your Skydeck admission ticket as well as four other top attractions.
+At Skydeck, you can also buy a Chicago City Pass and use the discount on your Skydeck admission ticket as well as four other top attractions

 Is 360 CHICAGO or Skydeck Willis Tower worth it?

 The best way to evaluate value is to research the options for yourself and read reviews from past guests.
 Draw your own conclusions based on your preferences and what you define as good value.
-What's clear is guests agree; the view from both observation decks is fantastic!
+What's clear is guests agree, the view from both observation decks is fantastic!

-Learn more about 360 CHICAGO here
+Learn more about 360 Chicago.

-Learn more about Skydeck here.
+Learn more about Skydeck

-In review: what's the difference between 360 CHICAGO and Skydeck?
+Quick Reference: what's the difference between 360 CHICAGO and Skydeck?

 • Skydeck’s observatory is higher at 1,353 feet (412 meters) while 360 CHICAGO is at 1,030 feet (314 meters).